 What issues are impeding your ability to perform your work as effectively as possible?

 This will allow everyone to know what is being worked on so that any issues that arise can be addressed efficiently.
-During the SCRUM, team members should address the team not the SCRUM master.
-The SCRUM master will ensure that the meeting is orderly and only one person speaks at a given time.
+During the SCRUM, team members should address the team and not the SCRUM master.
+The SCRUM master will ensure that the meeting is orderly and that only one person speaks at a given time.
 If a team member cannot make an in-person SCRUM, the absent member must either attend remotely or make other arrangements with the SCRUM master to provide status in a timely manner – this will typically be provided as an e-mail addressing all of the concerns.
 Electronic meetings will involve each person sending an e-mail to all other team members addressing each of the SCRUM questions.
 Submissions will be due by 8pm on the day designated by the SCRUM master.
 At the end of each SCRUM meeting, the identified risks will be reviewed and new ones can be appended to the list.
 Triggers will also be reviewed to check if a contingency plan needs to be followed.

+Information Resources

-Information resources: To provide additional support to team members, internal documentation such as where to find information on a given topic will be maintained based on its need.
-This is currently stored in Google Documents and, subject to approval from the team, be moved elsewhere (like the GIT repository).
+To provide additional support to team members, internal documentation, such as where to find information on a given topic, will be maintained based on its need.
+This is currently stored in Google Documents.
 Given the diversity in backgrounds of the team, additional mentoring may be required.
 The SCRUM master will facilitate finding a mentor on the team for those who need it and will set up mentoring meetings to fill the knowledge gap.

-Source code and related technical info will be stored in the GIT repository.
-The repository issue tracker will be used to manage the technical aspects of assigned tasks.
-The repository wiki will be used for development specific notes.
+Source code and related technical info will be stored in a GIT repository.
+The repository issue tracker will be used to manage the technical aspects of assigned tasks, and the repository wiki will be used for development specific notes.

-One person will be responsible for merging documents created within Microsoft Word, Microsoft Project, and Microsoft Excel.
-Initial review of all written deliverables will be done by two people, and upon agreement, uploaded into the Google repository for team members’ review.

-The following table shows the communication plan matrix for this project: